ccleberg/cmc.pub/content/blog/2024-05-03-ubuntu-on-macos.md

 When you run the machine for the first time, it may warn you that a program is attempting to run a shell script.
-You can choose to manually inspect this shell script via the provided path, if you wish.
-When you're comfortable with the script, toggle the `Suppress this message permanently` button and click OK to run the machine.
+You can choose to manually inspect this shell script via the provided path if you wish.
+When you're comfortable with the script, you can toggle the `Suppress this message permanently` button and click OK to run the machine.

 ![First-Time Run
 Warning](https://img.cleberg.net/blog/20240503-ubuntu-on-macos/warning.png)

+> **Quick Tip**!
+>
-You will always be able to launch the OrbStack application and control the machine via the Machines menu, but you can also use the OrbStack icon in the macOS menu bar to quickly control the machine without launching OrbStack itself.
+> You will always be able to launch the OrbStack application and
+> control the machine via the Machines page, but you can also use the OrbStack
+> icon in the macOS menu bar to quickly control the machine without launching
+> OrbStack itself.

 ## Working in Linux